Jérôme Lalande

 Key Achievements

-- Calculated precise value of the astronomical unit using 1769 Venus transit observations
+- Calculated a precise value for the astronomical unit using 1769 Venus transit data

-- Became Fellow of the Royal Society (1763) and American Academy of Arts and Sciences (1781)
+- Elected Fellow of the Royal Society (1763) and American Academy of Arts and Sciences (1781)

 Did You Know?